 So gutted about Octopussy, but there are still plenty of bikes available.
 Am now searching on Craigslist and Cycletrader, but which bike to go for?
 I really fell in love with Octo so am looking for something similar.
-I’m not in the market for a Harley of course, I just don’t have the funds; the only Harleys within my budget are Sportsters, not a bike to ride on a 10,000+ mile tour I can tell you.
+I’m not in the market this time for a Harley of course, I just don’t have the funds; the only Harleys within my budget are Sportsters, not a bike to ride on a 10,000+ mile tour I can tell you.

 I find a few bikes but almost all are in the San Diego area, which is over 100 miles away from my guy in LA.
 He is happy to travel there, it’s my dime after all, but he does warn me of the pitfalls; the bike isn’t as described ie the seller is a liar, the bike has been sold to someone else while he is on the way, (apparently this has happened before), on top of which there is the world famous LA traffic to contend with and his long suffering wife fuming as she has to drive the car back through it all.
 In fact he now trailers the bikes so another cost to consider.